Second-order corrections to Starobinsky inflation: Inflation via cosmological perturbation theory

 In a subhorizon regime, $k\eta \gg 1$, equations to the perturbations are approximated by

 The quantization process in de Sitter takes the following initial conditions \cite{Baumann:2009ds,Piattella:2018hvi}

 or

 Note that due to the ghost-type behavior of isocurvature perturbation, the quantization of the $Q_{s}$ field was performed in the same way as in Refs. \cite{Ivanov:2016hcm,Salvio:2017xul}.
-In principle, this behavior can raise questions about the unitarity of the theory \cite{Sbisa:2014pzo}.
+In principle, this behavior can raise questions about the unitarity of the theory \cite{Sbisa:2014pzo} (see also the discussions in Refs. \cite{Salles:2014rua,Peter:2017xxf}).
 However, as we will see below, the $Q_{s}$ field decays rapidly after crossing the horizon, suppressing any observable effects associated with isocurvature perturbation.\footnote{ Note also that in the slow-roll leading order regime, the adiabatic and isocurvature perturbations of the model evolve independently.}

 The exact solution of Eqs. (\ref{eq:din-pert-adiab-ms2}) and (\ref {eq:din-pert-iso-ms2}) can be written using a combination of Hankel's functions as \cite{Piattella:2018hvi,gradshteyn2007}

 where for the adiabatic perturbation $\delta \varphi _{\sigma }$, we have $ \nu _{\sigma }=3/2$, and for the isocurvature perturbation $\delta \varphi _{s}$, we have